intuition-dev/INTUITION2/pug/readme.md

 #### Hiring

 A good place to find developers that will be successful as advanced front end developers is Dribble.
 If your candidate is eager for imperative programming, they may be a better fit for full-stack/back end role.
+Wile front end development roles are demanding, one nice things is that they are suitable for remote or work from home resources.